KonsKons26/gnome-slideshow/README.md

 and a new .xml inside `~/.local/share/gnome-background-properties/ ` named custom_slide_shows.xml

-Then simply open Settings -> Appearance and select one of the new slideshow wallpapers
+Then simply open __Settings --> Appearance__ and select one of the new slideshow wallpapers.

 You can softlink the script inside your `bin` so it can be used from anywhere without
 having to use its full path to call it each time.